xiaotai-yang/NQS_cmi/README.md

 `python netket_1d.py --model ES --L 16  --alpha 8 --numsamples 4096 --numsteps 5000 --angle 0.0 --numsteps 5000`

-# Exact Diagonalization
+# Exact Diagonalization Stduy
-- In the directory ED, we provide the exact diagonalization for some common Hamiltonians and shows that the ground state shows decay of conditional mutual information in the measurement basis.
+- Inside directory ED, we explore the exact diagonalization for some common Hamiltonians and show that the ground state shows decay of conditional mutual information in the measurement basis.

 ---